 Ethnography unfolds in places: alleyways, kitchens, clinics, forests, checkpoints, offices, sidewalks.
-But the way you write about space and place shapes how those environments are perceived.
-This lesson explores how places are made meaningful through social life and how writing can evoke not just the appearance of a location, but its textures, rhythms, silences, and embedded histories.
-Rather than treating setting as mere backdrop, ethnographic writing can animate place as an active force in experience and relation.
+But the way you write about space and place shapes how those environments are perceived and interpreted.
+This lesson explores how places become meaningful through social life and how writing can evoke not just the appearance of a location, but its textures, rhythms, silences, and embedded histories.
+Rather than treating setting as passive backdrop, ethnographic writing can animate place as an active force in shaping experience and relation.

-In everyday discourse—and in much academic work—there is a tendency to reduce place to space.
-Places saturated with memory, affect, and meaning are rendered as coordinates or abstract locations within a Cartesian grid.
-Think about how a city appears on a map: this provides useful data—elevation, proximity, infrastructure—but it cannot evoke the feel of walking its streets, the smells of its markets, or the tensions of its neighborhoods.
-Ethnographic writing must work against this flattening.
-Through words, you must recreate the lived sense of place—what it feels like to be there, to move through it, to dwell in it or be excluded from it.
+In everyday discourse—and in much academic writing—there is a tendency to collapse place into space.
+As Yi-Fu Tuan (1977) explains, place is space made meaningful through lived experience.
+Space, by contrast, is abstract and undifferentiated.
+Space is “transformed into place as it acquires definition and meaning.”
+(Tuan 1977:136).
+Yet in writing, even meaningful places are often rendered as coordinates or surface-level description.
+Think of how a city appears on a map: it provides data—elevation, proximity, infrastructure—but cannot evoke the feel of walking its streets, the smells of its markets, or the ambient tensions of its neighborhoods.
+Ethnographic writing must resist this flattening.
+It must recreate the lived sense of place: what it feels like to move through it, to dwell in it, or to be excluded from it.

-Doing this well requires attention to more than just visual description.
+Doing this well requires attention to more than visual cues.
 Consider what sounds punctuate the space, what histories lie just beneath the surface, what movements are enabled or blocked.
-Use pacing to mimic movement through space; shift focus from wide to narrow to reflect sensory attention; embed memory or speculation to capture layered temporality.
+Use pacing to mimic movement through space; shift between wide-angle and close-up to reflect sensory and affective attention; embed memory, speculation, or local myth to signal layered temporalities.
 Strong place-writing often relies on juxtaposition, material detail, and attunement to atmosphere.
-Through these techniques, you can make a reader feel the weight and dynamism of place—not as fixed scenery, but as lived and contested terrain.
+These techniques allow writers to convey the dynamism of place—not as static scenery, but as lived and contested terrain.

 Focus